AThakor234/HousePrice_Prediction/README.md

 + Zip
 + State

-The categorical variables with more than 25 unique features will be rescaled by the bucketing techniquee and one-hot encoding applied before parsing on to the machine laerning models.
+The categorical variables with more than 25 unique features will be rescaled by the bucketing technique and one-hot encoding applied before parsing on to the machine laerning models.
 SImilary, the standard scalar instance will be used to transform numerical values for the machine learning models.

 The models will be trained and assessed using the following statistical accuracy indexes:
 + Root Mean Square Error (RMSE)